Killing of Michelle Go: Reaction and concern

 Go's death received attention due to its unprovoked malice.
 Vigils, organized in the San Francisco Bay Area and New York City, were attended by hundreds of mourners.
 The case inflamed concerns over the homelessness and mental illness crises and elevated fears of soaring rates of violent hate crime, with residents calling for better security and social policies.
 Since the killing occurred during the rise of hate crimes against East Asians in wake of the COVID-19 pandemic, Go's parents and the press speculated about whether she was targeted due to her race, though investigators did not consider the act a hate crime.
-Journalists highlighted the killing of Go as an example for the lack of safety women, particularly those belonging to minorities, experienced in the city, typically alongside the murder of Christina Yuna Lee that occurred the same month, as both victims were women of East Asian descent killed by homeless men.
+Journalists highlighted the killing of Go as an example of the lack of safety of women, particularly those belonging to minorities, experienced in the city, typically, alongside the murder of Christina Yuna Lee that occurred the same month, as both victims were women of East Asian descent killed by homeless men.